kathalexknuts/MVIWAS/README.md

 system("gunzip 0019.txt.gz")
 ```

 This file contains columns "MAF", "BETA", "SEBETA", and "PVAL", and must be merged with the SNP/SNP poisition information, downloadable at https://www.dropbox.com/s/6xcofhwbnyre0s5/positions.txt.gz?dl=0&file_subpath=%2Fpositions.txt.
+This file will be called new.positions.txt.
 We merge these two files and alter some column names to prepare for LD clumping in plink (specifically RSID -> SNP, PVAL -> P, CHROM -> CHR).
 The PVAL (or renamed P) column gives the -log10 p-value, so transform these back as 10^(-P).

 ```
 system("cat ./0019.txt | awk -F'\t' 'NR==1{print;next}; {$4=10**(-1*$4); print}' > ./0019tmp.txt")